 Now that you’ve heard this EFT skeptic’s story, I encourage you to at least give it a try, if only to prove to yourself it’s a bunch of malarkey like I once thought.

 But what if it works?
-What dreams may come if you can add another powerful tool to your arsenal of personal development and spiritual growth?
+What dreams may come if you can add another powerful tool to your arsenal of personal growth and spiritual awakening?

 - ACCOMPLISH your PURPOSE by releasing past conditioning